ONLYOFFICE/onlyoffice-drupal/README.md

 For Media section, specify the name of the previously uploaded file.

-Your site visitors will also be able to view the created page (People –> Permissions –> View published content).
+Your site visitors will also be able to view the created page (People ï¿½> Permissions ï¿½> View published content).

 ## ONLYOFFICE Docs editions